 I get asked this question all the time: “How much business should we be closing from our lead generation activities?”
 To answer this question, we first need to understand the importance of calculating conversion rates at every stage and what metrics to watch for when measuring performance.

 A sales conversion rate is a way to track sales performance.
 It can identify the effectiveness of campaigns, tools, messaging strategies, channels, and more.
 This metric can be a key performance indicator (KPI) that many sales and marketing teams will use to identify the health of their strategy.

 The sales conversion rate is used to measure the effectiveness of a sales strategy.
 It is calculated as the total number of sales divided by the total number of qualified leads multiplied by 100.

 (Total Number of Sales / Total Qualified Leads) x 100 = Sales Conversion Rate

 There are too many variables to offer a one-size-fits-all answer.
-But if you measure the right things, you should be able to hone in on the areas where you can impact the metrics and maximize your results.
+But if you measure the right metrics, you will be able to hone in on the areas where you can make the greatest impact and maximize your results.

-I find that many companies measure those components separate from one another.
+I find that many companies measure those components separately from one another.
 The analysis often resembles this structure:

 - Marketing looks at the creation of inbound leads and conversions from outbound leads into an MQL.